Information provided includes course descriptions by subject only.

 526-190 Radiography Clinical 5

-This fifth level clinical course prepares radiography students to perform radiologic procedures on patients with some supervision.
+The fifth clinical course further prepares radiography students to perform radiologic procedures on patients increasing amounts of indirect supervision with evolving critical thinking skills in independent judgement.
 Students apply radiation protection and standard precautions in the production of radiographs in a health care setting while adhering to legal and ethical guidelines.
 Students are encouraged to demonstrate independent judgment in the performance of clinical competencies.
-NOTE: MWF Clinic.

 526-191 Radiographic Procedures 2